johan162/hpdf_table/docs/Building.md

 # Building the library

-## The short version
+## The short version; TL; DR

 ### Compiling the tar ball

-If you downloaded the tar-ball then it should be trivial to build and install if you have the necessary pre-requisites.
-Just download the tar-ball and do the standard spell:
+The tar-ball should be trivial to build and install if the necessary @ref pre-req "pre-requisites" are fulfilled.

 ```c
 $ tar xzf libhpdftbl-1.0.0.tar.gz